-A Sprinkler system comprises of three main components:
+A sprinkler system comprises of three main components:

-- A water supply, which may be the town mains in the street (if adequate in capability); A sectional water tank and pump set or similar self-contained water source.
+- A water supply, which may be the town mains in the street (if adequate in capability); a sectional water tank and pump set or similar self-contained water source.

 - An array of sprinkler heads strategically placed throughout the protected area to the requirements of the relevant standard.
-Diversion to the standard would be issued as a variation non-conformity.

 The most common conventional installation used in most applications.
 Pipework is permanently charged with water, ready to be discharged in the event of a fire.